 The interior consists of the typical dry brushlands common to the Turks and Caicos and Bahamian islands.

 The south coast is edged by a unique and quite dense band of wetlands and red mangrove forest.

-Although a tropical island nation, the Turks and Caicos is notorious in its lack of indigenous varieties of edible fruits and nuts.
+Although a tropical island nation, the Turks and Caicos is notorious for its lack of indigenous varieties of edible fruits and nuts.

 Due to Highas Cay’s location at the north end of Crossing Place Channel, the waterway that separates North Caicos from Middle Caicos, the southern swampy side of the island is a natural collection point for flotsam.
 Due to this reason, coconuts and other seeds have washed ashore.

-A small grove of naturally-established coconut palms are found here, and some noni trees (also known as cheese fruit) as well.
+A small grove of naturally established coconut palms is found here, and some noni trees (also known as cheese fruit) as well.

 Although there is no evidence of ruins or settlement on Highas Cay, the island is infested with the invasive brown rat (common rat).